 We have it all; food, entertainment, culture, not to mention many festivals throughout the year including the Comedy Festival, Theatre Festival, Gay Pride Festival and many more.

-There is something for everyone and that includes you so drop what you’re doing now and jump on the next northbound train!
+There is something for everyone and that includes you so if you’re considering a move to Manchester, drop what you’re doing now and jump on the next northbound train!